AMazzarella96/Peer-to-Peer-project-a.y.-2023-24/README.md

 the smart contract emitting bid_placed(1) in case of only one bet has been placed, bid_placed(2) as soon as the second bet has been placed (and then also your_turn is emitted) or match_ended(-1) in case the bets are not the same, sending a refund to both players
+- play_turn: called by the current player specifying a coordinate <row, column> and will emit the event turn_played, catched by the opponent for retrieving the torpedo coordinates
+- check_move: called by the opponent after a turn played, checks whether the opponent’s response is legitimate through a proof verification using the provided proof, the value (1 or 0 – Hit or Miss), the index and the root hash uploaded within the match.
+If the verification goes well, there are two
+cases: 1) the opponent has no remaining ships and the current player wins (emit match_ended(0) for board verification), 2) will be emitted your_turn for the turn change.
+If the opponent tries to cheat, it will be emitted a match_ended(-1) sending the reward to the current player
+- check_board: called when a player wins a match, checks whether the ships on the board were correctly placed, by checking that the provided board (in clear) contains a number of ships equal to total_ships.
+If the check goes well, it will be emitted a match_ended (1) sending the reward to the winner, otherwise it will be emitted a match_ended (-1) sending the reward to the opponent
+- accuse_player: called whenever a player has the suspect that the opponent left the game, saving the current block number and emitting the event accuse
+- accuse_response: called whenever the opponent accused the current player of inactivity to address the accuse, resetting all the accuse parameters
+- withdraw: called in case of inactivity accuse after the 5 blocks delay.
+Once the time has passed, the accuser is declared a winner and will be able to claim the entire reward.
+- Remove_match: called whenever a match has to be deleted from the list of matches, reorganizing other elements to remove eventual gaps

+### Board.py

+The front-end part of the system offers the player a set of functions allowing the players to interact with the deployed smart contract.
+There are some utility functions and main functions.
+The main functions are:
+- create_board: create an empty data frame representing the board and based on the dimensions calls the function fill_board with the predetermined number/type of ships.
+Once the board is filled, the root hash is computed through a call to the merkle_tree function
+- fill_board: for each ship checks whether the provided coordinates are valid (there’s enough room for the ship, do not intersect with other ships, it is not diagonal, the distance among the coordinates is equal to the length of the ship).
+Once all ships are placed, prints the resulting board
+- new_match: makes a call to the smart contract invoking create_match passing the root hash, the size of the board and the total number of ships; returns the id of the created match
+- log_loop: an async function for waiting for a player to join the match and start the game.
+It loops over an event filter created on the match_ready event, exiting the loop on reception
+- place_bet: async function for the bet placement phase, in which the first player who puts the bet in the smart contract waits for either bid_placed event (meaning that the opponent placed its bet correctly) or match_ended (meaning that the bets were not as agreed)
+- play_game: async function implementing the game itself looping on several event filters, one for each event emitted during the match.
+For each event received, based on the actual player’s turn it will ask for a coordinate to hit (calling the play_turn function of the smart contract) or a response subsequent to a shot (calling the check_move function of the smart contract).
+After 10 seconds of inactivity asks the waiting player if it wants to perform a liveness check on the opponent (eventually calling the accuse_player function and saving the current last block number).
+At this point the front- end code starts polling the blockchain every couple of seconds checking the last block number.
+Once the difference between the previously saved block number and the polled one is greater or equals to 5, the player will automatically win the match and it will be able to call the withdraw function of the smart contract, claiming the reward

+The utility functions are:

+- df_toArray: converts a Pandas DataFrame into a python int array
+- readContractData: retrieve the json object of the contract
+- print_available: in the ship placement phase prints the remaining ships to place
+- merkle_tree: builds a merkle tree of the board and returns its root hash
+- get_proof: provides an inclusion proof for a specified key
+- print_menu_1/2/3: print front-end menus
+- convert_to_wei: converts the specified amount to wei for match rewards